ABOUT US

 Treatment Director: Barbara Holt, L.M.H.C.

-This unit is responsible for intakes, providing crisis counseling to adults and
+This unit is responsible for intakes, providing crisis counseling to adults

-children, and assisting the nurse practitioner in forensic sexual abuse medical
+children, and assisting the nurse practitioner in forensic sexual abuse

 examinations for adults and children.